 - “Why Dark isn’t Low Code or No Code”

 - “Designing a string type for a Unicode world”

 - “A retrospective on our experiments with a graph-based language”

 - “Why make our own language?”

 If there’s one you’d like us to prioritize, or any questions about Dark, say hi on Twitter.
-You should also join our mailing list for updates, and follow us on Twitter or Medium or via RSS, or follow me or Ellen on Twitter.
+You should also join our beta, and follow us on Twitter or Medium or via RSS, or follow me or Ellen on Twitter.